viandoxdev/aoc/README.md

 ## Running

-A RUN.md file exists for evey solution explaining how to run it.
+A RUN.md file exists for every solution explaining how to run it.

 > **Warning**
 > Make sure to put your session token (with a newline at the end) in a file called session here.